ivadomed/ivadomed/CONTRIBUTING.md

 Versioning uses the following convention: MAJOR.MINOR.PATCH, where:

 PATCH version when there are backwards-compatible bug fixes or enhancements, without alteration to Python's modules or data/binaries.
-MINOR version when there are minor API changes or new functionality in a backwards-compatible manner, or when there are alteration to Python's modules or data/binaries (which requires to re-run SCT installer for people working on the dev version), MAJOR version when there are major incompatible API changes, Beta releases follow the following convention:
+MINOR version when there are minor API changes or new functionality in a backwards-compatible manner, or when there are alteration to Python's modules or data/binaries (which requires to re-run installer for people working on the dev version), MAJOR version when there are major incompatible API changes, Beta releases follow the following convention: